qutech/QuMADA/docs/examples.rst

 Buffered measurements are required, as the communication between the measurement PC and the measurement hardware can slow down measurement significantly.
 For unbuffered measurements QuMADA has to send get and set commands to the measurement hardware for every datapoint, whereas buffered measurements just require communication for starting the measurement and for reading the data afterwards.
 In QuMADA buffered measurements are setup similarily to unbuffered ones.
+You can find a working example with dummy instruments under src/examples/buffered_dummy_example.py.
 As for the gate mapping to get rid of driver specific commands for normal measurements, QuMADA comes with a generic buffer class that maps the buffer and trigger settings to the used instruments.
 This requires a few changes to the way the measurement station is setup:

 .. code-block:: python